-In 2019, Fairview Hospital received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target Honor Roll Elite.
+In 2023, Fairview Hospital received the American Heart Association/American Stroke Association's Get with the Guidelines® Stroke Gold Plus, Target: Stroke Honor Roll-Elite and Target: Type 2 Diabetes Honor Roll Award.
 This achievement recognizes Fairview Hospital’s commitment and success in implementing the highest standard of stroke care by ensuring that stroke patients receive treatment according to nationally accepted standards and recommendations.

 TICI 2b and TICI 3 are considered successful treatments for restoring blood flow in the brain.
-At Fairview Hospital, 83% of patients (March-June 2019) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.
+At Fairview Hospital, 97% of patients (Jan.
+2022 – July 2023) who received thrombectomy treatment for stroke achieved a grade of TICI 2b or 3 compared to 76% of patients studied nationally in a recent clinical trial.

 Patients who have suffered a stroke can receive follow-up care from a neurologist at Fairview Hospital.
 To schedule an appointment, call 216.671.2205.

 Fairview Hospital reminds you that in a stroke every minute counts.
 If you think someone is having a stroke dial 9-1-1 immediately and remember the BE FAST method to evaluate whether someone may be having a stroke:

 - Balance: Watch for a sudden loss of balance.

 - Eyes: Is there a sudden loss of vision in one or both eyes?
 Or double vision?